 Well, for one thing, we have the following verse:

-The Son is the radiance of God’s glory and the exact expression of His nature, sustaining all things by His powerful word.
-After making purification for sins, He sat down at the right hand of the Majesty on high. – Hebrews 1:3 (HCSB)
+And [Jesus] is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
+When He had made purification of sins, He sat down at the right hand of the Majesty on high. – Hebrews 1:3 (emphasis added)

 I subconsciously envisioned the Father and the Son with two different personalities.
 I knew deep down that I was wrong to think this way, but for some reason, I couldn’t shake the image of an angry Old Testament Father and a loving New Testament Son.
 But the truth is that if we have seen the Son, we’ve seen the Father.
 The love and compassion Jesus showed is an exact representation of our loving and compassionate Father.